-Jeff Deyette is the assistant director of energy research and a senior energy analyst in the Climate and Energy Program at the Union of Concerned Scientists (UCS).
+Jeff Deyette is the director of state policy and analysis in the Climate and Energy program at the Union of Concerned Scientists.
 Mr. Deyette conducts analysis on the economic and environmental costs and benefits of renewable energy and energy efficiency policies.
-He co-authored the UCS book Cooler, Smarter: Practical Steps for Low-Carbon Living and numerous UCS reports, including Ripe for Retirement: The Case for Closing America’s Costliest Coal Plants.
-He has also written extensively for UCS and various renewable energy industry publications on the consumer, employment, and environmental benefits of increasing our renewable energy use.
+He has written extensively for UCS and various renewable energy industry publications on the consumer, employment, and environmental benefits of increasing renewable energy use.

-Prior to coming to UCS, Mr. Deyette worked as an environmental protection specialist for the New England Division of the United States Army Corps of Engineers from 1996 to 1998, where he assisted with environmental compliance and conservation programs.
+Prior to joining UCS, Mr. Deyette worked as an environmental protection specialist for the New England division of the United States Army Corps of Engineers, where he assisted with environmental compliance and conservation programs.

-Mr. Deyette holds a master's degree from Boston University in energy resource and environmental management & international relations, and a bachelor's degree from St. Lawrence University in environmental science and government.
+Mr. Deyette holds an M.S. from Boston University in energy resource and environmental management & international relations, and a bachelor's degree from St. Lawrence University in environmental science and government.